dannsam/xenko-docs/manual/audio/spatialized-audio.md

 **Step 2:** In **Property Grid**, tick _Spatialized_:

 ![Tick Spatialized Sound](media/audio-asset-properties-property-grid-spatialized-sound.png)

-See [Import and Setup Audio](import-setup.md) for more information on how to import and setup Audio.

 ###Adjust Settings
 Just like other _Object-Specific Audio_, **Spatialized Sounds** are produced by **Entities** with an `AudioEmitter Component`.